umbraco/UmbracoDocs/Umbraco-Cloud/Databases/index.md

 #Working with databases
 When working with Umbraco Cloud, the way you work with databases might differ from what you're used to.
-One important aspect of Umbraco Cloud is that you always work isolated to avoid interfearing with colleagues or a running website.
+One important aspect of Umbraco Cloud is that you always work isolated to avoid interfering with colleagues or a running website.
 This includes the database as well.

 So when you clone a site locally, Umbraco Cloud automatically creates a local database and populates it with data from your website running on the Cloud.
 If you don't specify anything before starting up your site locally, it'll be a SQL CE database that lives in the /App_Data folder.
 If you wish to use a local SQL Server instead, you can update the connection string in the web.config, but it's important that you do so before your site start up the first time.